bmansfieldRIT/Modern-Compiler-Design/README.md

 See an overview of the text [here](https://dickgrune.com/Books/MCD_1st_Edition/).

 ## Why not the Dragon Book?
-In short, it wasn't available from the RIT library.
+In short, it wasn't available from the RIT library at the time of my choosing a text.
 As to why I chose this book specifically, I found it to be a good mix of refresher on material I already know, practical code examples, and math/theory.
 I don't need beginner introductions to basic concepts, but I do want advanced concepts presented alongside the basic information.
 I feel this text can present that to me, and so far I believe it is doing the job.

 ## Milestones
 * 2/9/18  Chapter 1 (Introduction) completed